 Living in Deanwood, Washington, D.C.

 One of the oldest neighborhoods in Washington, D.C., Deanwood applies a small-town feel to big city living.
-People living in Deanwood enjoy a suburban lifestyle with a close-knit feel and easy access to local shopping and dining and DC's major attractions, including the National Mall and the White House.
+People living in Deanwood enjoy a suburban lifestyle with a close-knit feel, easy access to local shopping, dining, and DC's major attractions, including the National Mall and the White House.

 Deanwood, Washington is a two-square-mile enclave and a neighborhood deeply steeped in history.
 It's the birthplace of singer Marvin Gaye, and has a rich history of African-American achievements in civil rights and community activism.
 The neighborhood developed on a former plantation site, and it was once the home of women's rights activist Nannie Helen Burroughs, who in 1909 founded the National Training Institute for Women and Girls to help females learn skills for independence.
 Deanwood was also the home of civic leader Howard Woodson, who lobbied for improvements in infrastructure and access to essential services.

 Things to Do in Deanwood

 Thanks to several recreation centers and numerous parks, there is no shortage of outdoor activities for you to enjoy in Deanwood, and many of these activities are free.
 Marvin Gaye Park is a large part of community life here; it hosts year-round festivals, concerts and other events.
 The park also offers the Deanwood Heritage Trail, a 90-minute self-guided walking tour that introduces you to the area's history and culture.
 The community's Aquatic Center and Recreation Center provide workout space and fitness opportunities, and they host sporting events as well.